 24 Hour Emergency Line: (01295) 670501

-Avonvale Equine Vet Practice are proud to offer a comprehensive range of routine equine healthcare services, including equine vaccinations.
-Many of these services can be performed as part of our popular free zone visit scheme, which is available throughout our equine vet clinic coverage area.
+Avonvale Equine Vet Practice are proud to offer a comprehensive range of routine equine veterinary services, including equine vaccinations and worm counts for horses.
+Many of these services can be performed as part of our popular free zone visit scheme, which is available throughout our equine vet practice coverage area.

 Equine Vaccinations

-Vaccination imparts immunological protection against infectious disease.
+Vaccination imparts immunological protection against infectious disease, and is an essential aspect of preventative care.
 Horses are routinely vaccinated against equine influenza (equine flu) and tetanus in the UK.
-Horses can also be vaccinated against equine herpes virus (EHV) and rotavirus.
-Our equine vets are always happy to speak to clients to discuss equine vaccinations.
+However, horses can also be vaccinated against equine herpes (EHV), rotavirus, and equine strangles.
+Our equine vets are always happy to speak to clients to discuss equine vaccinations and your horse’s individual requirements.

 Equine Influenza (Equine Flu) Vaccine

-A virus spread by respiratory secretions (e.g. coughs and sneezes), equine influenza causes coughing, nasal discharge and malaise.
+A virus spread by respiratory secretions (e.g. coughs and sneezes), equine influenza causes coughing, nasal discharge, and malaise.
 Equine flu can travel for miles in the air, and horses that no longer travel to competitions are still at risk.
-Like in humans, influenza is rarely fatal to adults, however it can cause death in foals, older horses and immunocompromised individuals.
-Also, similarly to humans, vaccines do not stop horses from catching influenza, but they do drastically reduce the severity and duration of the symptoms, which reduces the spread of disease.
+Like in humans, equine influenza is rarely fatal to adult horses or ponies.
+However, it can cause death in foals, older horses, and immunocompromised individuals.
+Also, similarly to humans, the equine influenza vaccine does not stop horses from catching influenza, but it can drastically reduce the severity and duration of the symptoms, which reduces the spread of the disease.
 We strongly recommend vaccinating all horses against influenza, at least annually but ideally every six months.

 Equine Tetanus Vaccine